-1. When you've received emergency or urgently needed medical care from a provider who is not in our plan's network
+1. When you've received medical care from a provider who is not in our plan's network

 Outside the service area, you can receive emergency or urgently needed services from any provider, whether or not the provider is a part of our network.
 You are only responsible for paying your share of the cost for: